Synonyms: PRX002, RO7046015, RG7935, NEOD002

 Company: Hoffmann-La Roche, Prothena

-PRX002 is a humanized IgG1 monoclonal antibody directed against aggregated α-synuclein.
-Genetic and pathological evidence suggest that this protein plays a central role in the pathogenesis of Parkinson's disease (PD) and other α-synculeinopathies such as dementia with Lewy bodies (DLB).
-In mouse models of PD and DLB, the mouse version of PRX002, 9E4, has been reported to reduce a C-terminally truncated form of α-synculein that is considered neurotoxic, as well as α-synculein propagation from cell to cell, neuropathology, and behavioral endpoints (e.g., Games et al., 2013; Games et al., 2014; Masliah et al., 2011).
+Prasinezumab is a humanized IgG1 monoclonal antibody directed against aggregated α-synuclein.
+Genetic and pathological evidence suggest that this protein plays a central role in the pathogenesis of Parkinson's disease (PD) and other α-synucleinopathies, such as dementia with Lewy bodies (DLB).
+In mouse models of PD and DLB, the mouse version of PRX002, 9E4, has been reported to reduce a C-terminally truncated form of α-synuclein that is considered neurotoxic, as well as α-synuclein propagation from cell to cell, neuropathology, and behavioral endpoints (e.g., Games et al., 2013; Games et al., 2014; Masliah et al., 2011).

 In March 2014, Prothena, in partnership with Roche, began a single-center study in 40 healthy adults younger than 66 to compare the safety and pharmacokinetics of a single infusion of 0.3, 1, 3, 10, or 30 mg/kg to placebo.
-This trial assessed peripheral target engagement (Mar 2015 news story, company press release).
-At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al, 2017).
+This trial assessed peripheral target engagement (Mar 2015 conference news; press release).
+At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al., 2017).

-Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that they closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference story).
+Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that these digital markers closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference news; Lipsmeier et al., 2022).

-In June 2017, Roche started PASADENA, a 2-year phase 2 study comparing the efficacy of two doses of intravenous PRX002 to placebo in 300 people with early PD.
-A 1-year placebo-controlled double-blind period will be followed by another year in which all participants receive the antibody but are blinded to dose.
-The primary outcome is change on the MDS-UPDRS; secondary outcomes include change in dopamine transporter imaging as per DaTscan, as well as a range of clinical, safety, and pharmacokinetic measures (for details, see April 2018 conference news).
-The trial is set to run until summer 2021.
+In June 2017, Roche started PASADENA, a two-year Phase 2 study comparing the efficacy of monthly infusions of 1,500 or 4,500 mg prasinezumab to placebo in 316 people with newly diagnosed PD and mild symptoms.
+Participants must not be on dopamine replacement therapy, although they can take monoamine oxidase-B inhibitors.
+A one-year, placebo-controlled, double-blind period will be followed by another year in which all participants receive the antibody but are blinded to dose.
+The primary outcome is change on the MDS-UPDRS global score; secondary outcomes include change in dopamine transporter imaging as per DaTscan, as well as a range of clinical, safety, and pharmacokinetic measures (for details, see Apr 2018 conference news; Pagano et al., 2021).
+In December 2018, recruitment was completed with 316 participants enrolled at 64 study sites in the U.S. and Europe.

-For all clinical trials on PRX002, see clinicaltrials.gov.
+For all clinical trials on prasinezumab, see clinicaltrials.gov.

 - α-Synuclein Antibodies Enter Phase 2, Sans Biomarker